rak-n-rok/Krake/docs/user/rok-documentation.rst

     ``-f | --file``:
         The path to the manifest file that describes the new Application.

+    ``-o | --observer_schema``:
+        The path to the custom observer schema file, specifying the fields of the Kubernetes resources defined in the manifest file which should be observed.

     ``-n | --namespace`` (optional):
         The namespace to which the Application has to be added.
 If none is given, the user namespace is selected.